 Parties, parties, parties – the Gorge was buzzing with excitement and there were multiple options for viewing parties that were screening the live video feed of the breach!

-October 20, 2011 – PacifiCorp releases safety closures near the dam site to ensure that no one gets hurt during the deconstruction.
+PacifiCorp releases safety closures near the dam site to ensure that no one gets hurt during the deconstruction.

 October 26, 2011 – BLAST DAY!

-12:00pm – The moment we had all been waiting for!
+The moment we had all been waiting for!
 The dynamite blew, releasing a plume of water from the base of the dam.
 The entire crowd of over 300 people at the Wet Planet Blast Party erupted into cheers, and we raised a toast to the newly freed White Salmon River with friends and river lovers from all over.
 The event at Wet Planet was hosted by some of the nation’s and the region’s most influential river conservation organizations.
 Representatives from American Rivers, American Whitewater, Hydropower Reform Coalition, Trout Unlimited, Friends of the White Salmon, Friends of the Columbia Gorge, and Columbia Riverkeeper were there to celebrate the success of decades worth of work.
-Also in the crowd were major sponsors whose long-term support have made moments like this possible.
+Also in the crowd were major sponsors whose long-term support has made moments like this possible.

-1:00 PM – Expecting the lake to take 6 hours to drain, the crowd was taken by surprise when the new stretch of river emerged in just under an hour.
+Expecting the lake to take 6 hours to drain, the crowd was taken by surprise when the new stretch of river emerged in just under an hour.

 Northwestern Lake after Condit Dam Removal